Lightblitz/fima_research/README.md

 Full replication of the Eritimur et al, 2003 paper can be found [here](Ertimur%20Replication%202020.pdf)

-Notebooks were created in Google Colab and will need  modification to function properly in Jupyter/other editors due to file mounting and the use of SQLite.
+Notebooks were created in Google Colab and will need  modification to function properly in Jupyter/other editors due to file mounting and the use of various libraries.

+- Data manipulation primarily done with SQL through PandaSQL and Pandas dataframes
+- Significance tests performed with the statsmodels library + visualization with Matplotlib and Seaborn